-17 The Prudential Indicators have been calculated using a 1.99% Council Tax increase in 2022/23 and assuming a 1.99% increase in subsequent years.

-- The capital programme outlined in Appendix C is funded by a mix of capital grants, contributions from revenue and borrowing under the Prudential Code. - The estimate of the incremental impact of this prudential borrowing for Band D Council Tax is set out in Table 23 below:
+- The Prudential Indicators have been calculated using a 4.6% (£5 Band D) Council Tax increase in 2023/24 and assuming a 2.99% increase in 2024/25, followed by a 1.99% increase in subsequent years. - The capital programme set out in Section G (Table 12) is funded by a mixture of capital grants, contributions from revenue and borrowing under the Prudential Code. - The estimate of the incremental impact of this prudential borrowing for Band D Council Tax is set out in Table 24 below:

-Table 23: Prudential Indicators - Incremental Impact of Borrowing
+Table 24: Prudential Indicators - Incremental Impact of Borrowing